ghdl/ghdl/doc/building/Directories.rst

     not be shipped with GHDL, but we offer prepared compile scripts to pre-compile the vendor libraries, if the vendor tool is present on the computer.
 These are located in ``libraries/vendor``.
-    See Vendor Primitives <VendorPrimitives.html> for information on how to use them.
+    See :ref:`GETTING:PrecompVendor` for information on how to use them.

 * ``dist``: scripts and auxiliar files to build GHDL in different